The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Modeling

-\headings{Practical uses}\\ Another parametrization of the redshift and luminosity dependent IA amplitude frequently used in analyses is:
+Another parameterization of the \gls{redshift}- and luminosity-dependent IA amplitude frequently used in analyses is:

 where $A_0$ is a prefactor and $z_0$ is a pivot redshift. $C_1$, $\rho_{\text{m},0}$ and $D (z)$ are described in Section~\ref{subsec:lin_alignment_model}.
-Since the signal is not observed in blue galaxies, the amplitude is corrected for the fraction of red galaxies and the redshift scaling is often separated into ``low redshift" and ``high redshift" contribution.
+Since the signal is not observed in blue galaxies, the amplitude is corrected for the fraction of red galaxies and the redshift scaling can be separated into ``low redshift" and ``high redshift" contributions.
 The details can be found in~\cite{krause_impact_2016}.